 In a sense, career coaches, headhunters, and outplacement services function as “Mad Men” of recruiting.
 Keywords don’t make the candidate any more qualified.
 They just help make the resume stand out.
 In effect, the resume often has no correlation between the applicant and his ability to perform the job in real time.
 Since writing skills are essential in most jobs anyway, applications that include open-ended questions help reveal a candidate’s ability to write including a check on grammar, punctuation, and style.

 A candidate’s resume is also a reflection of what he thinks is important to the job, but that might not match what matters to you.
 The application presents the same information, but in a more standardized job related format.
 An application makes it easier to compare one applicant to another and easier to identify the best prospects.
-An application is also one more way to ensure your employee screening and selection process is consistent and fair and compliant with EEO regulations.
+An application is also one more way to ensure you’re screening employees and selecting new hires in a way that is consistent and fair and compliant with EEO regulations.

 A short application (fewer than 20 questions including job specific screening questions) is one way to get more candidates to apply.
 It provides an opportunity to secure essential details about a candidate’s past employment, education, and other relevant qualifications.
-Admittedly a short application might attract more unqualified candidates but an automated screening process using the likes of an applicant tracking system can help recruiters quickly pick out the best prospects.
+Admittedly a short application might attract more unqualified candidates but an automated process for screening employees that uses an applicant tracking system can help recruiters quickly pick out the best prospects.
 Top candidates rise to the top and can be contacted and additional information requested without delay.

-Which is better: application or resume?
+Which is better for screening employees: application or resume?
 For many companies, the application offers many advantages when seeking ways to screen a lot of candidates in a short period of time using limited resources.
 The resume is still an important instrument but it doesn’t need to be the first piece of information a recruiter sees.
 The data from applications too can be collected, scanned, and analyzed easier and more affordable than using artificial intelligence software to parse a resume.

 In addition to a whole list of other changes and improvements every company must make in evaluating its recruitment and hiring process, a good first step is assessing the best way to get an applicant to introduce him- or herself.